 A Miami construction site accident attorney can increase your chances of a fast, high-value settlement agreement in Florida.
 Instead of dealing with (and paying for) a drawn-out legal process, hire a lawyer to make your recovery efficient.
 A lawyer understands the legal environment in Miami and can do what’s best for your case.
 A lawyer can also combine your right to workers’ compensation and a personal injury lawsuit for a higher recovery amount.

 You may have grounds for a lawsuit if someone else’s negligence caused your construction site accident.
 The Florida workers’ compensation system bars you from filing a personal injury claim against your employer, but not against third parties.
-If you believe it was your employer who contributed to the accident, contact an attorney before accepting a workers’ comp settlement.
+If you believe it was your employer who contributed to the accident, contact a construction attorney in Miami before accepting a workers’ comp settlement.
 A lawsuit could result in higher compensation.

 Speak With a Miami Construction Accident Lawyer Today

-Our law firm can help you obtain the best results possible for your construction accident claim in Miami.
+Our law firm can help you obtain the best results possible for your Florida construction accident claim.
 We’ll put our knowledge, experience, and legal resources to work on your behalf, fighting through insurance settlement negotiations and/or a personal injury trial for the compensation we believe you deserve.